Neha Goyal

 Neha Goyal (born 15 November 1996) is an Indian field hockey player and is a member of the India national team.
-She hails from Haryana and plays as the midfielder.
+She plays as a midfielder.
+She captains the Odisha Warriors in Hockey India League.

 Early life

 Goyal was born in Sonipat in Haryana.
 She comes from a poor family and has two elder sisters.
-Her father was a alcohol addict and her mother as a daily wage worker in a cycle factory earning ₹2000/month making spoke.
+Her father was an alcoholic and her mother as a daily wage worker in a cycle factory earning ₹2000/month making spoke.
 She and her family have struggled to take care of her basic requirements like shoes, hockey sticks, diet regime, etc.

 Goyal started playing hockey when she was 11.

 Goyal began training in an academy run by former India captain Pritam Rani Siwach.
 Goyal completed her schooling from Tika Ram Senior Secondary Girls School.

 Career

 Goyal made her debut in the senior Indian national team in 2014 and played her first match in Glasgow during the FIH Champions Challenge.

 Goyal was part of the 18-member Indian team for the 2018 World Cup in London.
 In their opening match, India played against the host England, where Goyal gave India the lead in 25th minute before England equalised it and the match ended in a draw.